jhvst/vertigo/README.md

 - Create and read users
 - Create, read, update and delete posts
 - Session control
-- Password protected user page with CRUD options for each post
+- Password protected user page
 - Basic homepage which lists all posts from all users
 - JSON API
 - Produce HTML5 compliant code with text editor (divitism, but I've decided to not battle against contenteditable)
 - Auto-saving of posts to LocalStorage
-- Search
+- Site-wide search of posts
 - RSS and Atom feeds
 - Password recovery with (forced :new_moon_with_face:) Mailgun integration
+- Installation wizard

 ##License